 Resol phenolic resins are produced by alkaline catalysts.
 It is highly cross-linked in three dimensions and suitable for high-temperature applications.
 Resol-type resins are caustic resins in which filler is not used.
 Caustic resins may be cured slowly by heating at 70~800C for 2~8 days.

 Resol resin can be cured rapidly by heating with a little acid. in this way, it takes 1~6 hours for curing.
-The specific gravity is 1.3, tensile strength is 3000~10000 lb/ inch2and have bonding strength 7000~ 15000 lb/inch2.
+The specific gravity is 1.3, tensile strength is 3000~10000 lb/ inch2 and have bonding strength 7000~ 15000 lb/inch2.

 - Novolac resins